• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “shimai” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-• shimai – 姉妹 (しまい) : a noun meaning ‘sister’ in Japanese.
-This can also work as plural.
-Unlike “kyoudai”, this noun refers to sisters only.
-So, we can consider that “kyoudai” covers a wider range and plays a more general role in the Japanese language.
-These two kanji characters literally mean ‘older sister and younger sister’ in Japanese.
+- shimai – 姉妹 (しまい) : a noun meaning ‘sisters’ in Japanese.
+This can also work as singular.
+Unlike “kyoudai”, this noun refers only to sisters.
+So, we can understand that “kyoudai” covers a wider range and plays a more general role in Japanese.
+These two kanji characters literally mean ‘older sisters and younger sisters’ in Japanese.
 This literal interpretation is not completely in line with the actual meaning, but still very understandable, I think.

 Hope my explanations are understandable and helpful for Japanese learners.